deib-polimi/InstaCluster/README.md

 Scripts for the Amazon image that supports Ambari and Hue

 This repository contains the nessecary bash scripts and resources needed to set up Ambari/Hue-enabled cluster using Amazon EC2 virtual machine (VM) instantces.
-They are embedded in the public amazon machine image (AMI) and run in two phases:
+An AMI with pre-installed scripts is available in the us-west-1 region with id: ami-e99171ad They are embedded in the public amazon machine image (AMI) and run in two phases:

 1. After booting the VM - to discover and configure all the VMs of the cluster to be able to communicate